purplediane/purplediane.github.io/_posts/2016-06-03-pycon-2016-open-source-sprints.md

 ### Development Sprints are Awesome 💜💞

 Here on only the second day, I have already contributed 7 pull requests to projects related to the awesome [Cookiecutter package][cookiecutter].
 How can this be?
 The reason is partly due to the fact that **all the main people involved are at the sprints and we are all sitting together** around several tables, so that when we have a question, someone can answer it easily.
 [Audrey Roy Greenfeld][audreyr] and [Danny Roy Greenfeld][pydanny] are the authors of Two Scoops of Django, a great book for anyone to use for guidelines for using Django.
-There is also [Carol Willing][willingcarol], [Elias Dorneles][eliasdorneles], and [Christoper Clarke][realchrisdev], all experienced contributors to Cookiecutter and various Cookiecutter template packages.
+There is also [Carol Willing][willingcarol], [Elias Dorneles][eliasdorneles], and [Christopher Clarke][realchrisdev], all experienced contributors to Cookiecutter and various Cookiecutter template packages.
 It has been really inspiring to have them available to answer questions, give advice and encouragement.
 I want to give a special shout out to Elias who was very patient with me and helped me get started with my very first open source code contribution!

 ### Newcomers Can Often be Productive Immediately 👏